A scalable estimator of higher-order information in complex dynamical systems: Results

 \subsection{Validation on synthetic data}

-\paragraph{Experiment 1: Toy systems.} We start by calculating $\W(\bZ_t; \bZ_{t+1})$ and $\M(\bZ_t; \bZ_{t+1})$ for bivariate systems $\bZ_t=(Z_{t}^1, Z_{t}^2)$ for which we have clear intuitions.
-We consider three scenarios: a `COPY' system, where $Z_{t}^i$ is coupled to $Z_{t+1}^i$; a `transfer' system, where $Z_{t}^i$ is coupled to $Z_{t+1}^j$ ($i\neq j$); and a Gaussian analogue to the XOR gate, which we expect to show high-order information (Fig.~\figsubref{fig:synthetic_res}{a}; see Appendix for a full description).
-Results show that the decomposition of the input-output information is effectively decomposed into $\M$ and $\W$, with the \Minfo only assigning high-order components to the XOR gate.
+\textbf{Experiment 1: Toy systems.} We start by calculating $\W(\bZ_t; \bZ_{t+1})$ and $\M(\bZ_t; \bZ_{t+1})$ for bivariate systems $\bZ_t=(Z_{t}^1, Z_{t}^2)$ for which we have clear intuitions.
+We consider three scenarios: a ``COPY'' system, where $Z_{t}^i$ is strongly coupled to $Z_{t+1}^i$; a ``transfer'' system, where $Z_{t}^i$ is strongly coupled to $Z_{t+1}^j$ ($i\neq j$); and a Gaussian analogue to the XOR gate, which we expect to show higher-order information (Fig.~\figsubref{fig:synthetic_res}{a}; see Appendix for a full description).

+Results show that the decomposition of the input-output information is effectively decomposed into $\M$ and $\W$, with the \Minfo only assigning higher-order components to the XOR gate.
 We remark that the small (unexpected) contributions of $\M$- and $\W$-information in COPY and XOR, respectively, are caused by numerical artefacts due to the input covariances being close to singular.

-\paragraph{Experiment 2: Uniform autoregressive process.} We continue with the validation of the method by considering different Vector Autoregressive (VAR) systems on which we calculate \W- and \Minfo.
+\textbf{Experiment 2: Uniform autoregressive process.} We continue with the validation of the method by considering different Vector Autoregressive (VAR) systems on which we calculate \W- and \Minfo.
 Specifically, given a VAR model